 Are you taking a family friendly vacation this summer to Indianapolis?
 If so, you’ll have a wealth of fun things to see and do with the fam.
 From the world’s largest children’s museum to the most famous racetrack, Indy really has it all for an amazing summer vacation.
-In fact, there are so many family attractions, there are some that are not yet on your radar.
-Learn why Indianapolis is one of America’s top destinations to visit this year, especially for families.
+In fact, there are so many family friendly things to do, there might be a few that aren’t yet on your radar.
+See the best family friendly Indianapolis attractions!

 Children’s Museum of Indianapolis